acsummers/DahliaApp/README.md

 Then, various lighting 'scenes' would be constructed corresponding to different activities that the user might be doing.
 For example, a 'TV' scene might lower the lights the calibration found to impact the TV.

-The user could select between various scenes, as well as toggle settings such as brightness and color temperature manually.
+During regular use a user could select between various scenes, as well as toggle settings such as brightness and color temperature manually.

+If a user had multiple rooms with smart lights, each room could be defined, calibrated, and then controlled separately within the app.

 # Screenshots